-Last year, I’d roared out of Melgeorges and missed the turn off the spur trail to the Arrowhead trail itself, then rode five miles before two other racers corrected me – a cost of ten miles and more than an hour of riding time.
+Last year, I’d roared out of Melgeorges and missed the turn off the spur trail to the Arrowhead trail itself, then rode the wrong way for five miles before two other racers corrected me – a cost of ten miles round trip and more than an hour of riding time.
 This year, I crept up the spur, headlamp on high, to make goddamn sure I would not miss the correct turn.
 This hill, that curve, this long straightaway, and then the turn, very well marked!
 I stopped to double-check that all of the bike tracks were running in the direction I was traveling, and then I hit the gas.
 The next twenty miles – just as Charly had promised back at the first checkpoint – were easy, fun, fast cruising in my biggest gear, which I rarely touch in fatbike races.
 I hardly had to think, just keep my front wheel in the track worn in by the dozen or so riders in front of me.
 I could almost steer the Blue Buffalo by sound: if the sound of my tires on the snow changed from the sizzle of frying bacon to the crunch of crumpling paper, I had drifted off the track and needed to nudge myself back.

 Even the few hills were straightforward.
-Some, I hit with enough momentum that I cruised most of the way up, and then could grunt out the last few legal strokes.
+Some, I hit with enough momentum that I cruised most of the way up, and then could grunt out the last few pedal strokes.
 A steeper few required me to ride as high up as possible, then jump off and push to the top.
 About the only problem I had was a sloppy dismount when I smashed my crotch against my bike.
 Stars, breathlessness, an ache that took a couple hours to dissipate… That’s bike racing!

 Like the leg to Melgeorges, I was almost entirely alone in this section, riding into an infinity of lightly falling snow and wide white trail.
 Just a few miles past the checkpoint, I did come across one rider who was dealing with a flat tire.
 I think he said he had it handled, so I kept going.
 At a road crossing an hour later, I met the same spectator who’d misidentified me earlier in the day.
 He now asked if I’d seen a racer with a flat.
 I said I had, about ten miles before.
 The guy wondered if he should walk in to help the racer.
 I said that the rider was far closer to Melgeorges, if he turned around, than we were to him.
 The spectator seemed to want to talk more about it, but I needed to get going again.
 I was dressed for riding, not a chat at a windy road crossing at 10 p.m.!
 I felt a little bad at leaving the guy there, but then again, everyone riding in the Arrowhead should know how to get out of trouble.
 Turns out, this racer was fine.
 He did have to limp back to Melgeorges, where he dropped out.